mark3982/pytunnel/README.md

 endpoint instances.
 I may even add support for endpoints to authenticate with the server and automatically open the desired port._

+You need a minimum of two machines.
+You could run the server on your client system as long as the endpoint can connect to it.
+You have to consider that your client system would need a semi-static or semi-permanent host or IP unless you can reconfigure the endpoint when it changes.
+I use three machines in my examples to illustrate my own setups since in mine both the endpoint and the client are behind a NAT that can not be transversed using port forwarding.
+So the internet server acts as the bridge man allowing the client to connect outbound and the endpoint to connect outbound.

 _Also on my mind is adding SSH support for the tunnel._

 You can chain tunnels together for example consider: